When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Michelle Roth, BA, IBCLC

-7. Store Your Milk
+7. Store Your Liquid Gold

 FAQs

-Is It Acceptable to Pump In Public?
+Is It Acceptable to Pump in Public?

-Can I Pump In My Car At Work?
+Can I Pump in My Car at Work?

 Can You Walk Around While Pumping?

-How Long is a Lactation Break At Work?
+How Long Is a Lactation Break at Work?

 The Bottom Line